nationalparkservice/acoustic_discovery/README.md

 ![alt text](./static/SWTH_Test_Detection.png "prob plot")

-There is a lot going on in the audio and you can see the probabilities changing as the model perceives what it thinks are Swainson's Thrush songs.
+There is a lot going on in the audio and you can see the probabilities changing as the model responds to what are presumably Swainson's Thrush songs.
 The probabilities collapse the last 4 seconds of the file because the window size is a minimum 4 seconds for detection.

 From here, there are some convenience functions for common outputs.
 One is to